tangrams/tangram-docs/pages/Materials-Overview.md

+*This is the conceptual overview for Tangram's materials system.
+For technical reference, see the [Materials page](materials.md).*

 Materials describe how an object responds to illumination by [lights](Lights-Overview.md).
 In the [OpenGL lighting model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_shading_model), lights can emit ***diffuse***, ***ambient***, or ***specular*** light components (often known as "terms"), and the properties of a material describe how (or whether) an object will reflect those terms.

 The most common material properties control the reflection of those three terms, and share their names: